NickNaso/abi-stable-node-research/experiments/2_import_c_export_go_to_node/README.md

 # Import C code and export Go function to Node.js

-In this experiment I import C code in a **Go** function that I subsequently export like C static library.
-After this first process I use the library in a native add-on.
+In this experiment I imported C code in a **Go** function that I subsequently exported like C static library.
+After this first process I used the library in a native add-on.
 To run the experiment execute the following command:

 `$ ./build.sh`